 Cybercriminals are making headlines using ransomware to block organizations from accessing their own critical business data to extort ransoms.

 No one solution available in the market today can completely protect against ransomware, but data encryption is key to any comprehensive data protection strategy.
 Data encryption software affords control over security policies that prevent malicious users and rogue processes from taking control of your sensitive data.
+In an analysis of 25 cost factors that either amplified or mitigated the average total cost of a data breach, use of high standard encryption was third among cost mitigating factors.

 What is Ransomware?